 1.4kg of mixed tomatos i.e. cherry tomatoes, heirloom tomatoes etc

 1-2 Red Chillies

 Sugar to taste

-- Roast the Tomatoes, Peppers and Chillies in the oven for one hour and a half coated lightly in olive oil.
+- Roast the Tomatoes, Peppers and Chillies in the oven at 160 degrees Celsius for one hour and a half.
+Ensuring the vegetables are coated lightly in olive oil.

 - Finely dice the onion, carrot and celery.
 Cook in a little olive oil in the soup pan until softened.

 - Add in the roasted tomatoes and all of the juices from the roasting process.

 - Cover the vegetables with stock.
 Don’t add too much stock here, you can add more going on if the soup is too thick.